I know why the media is so absorbed with this and why they're polling everybody on this.

 Is there an open question about this?

-White House recovery summary Summer could be slipping away.
+White House recovery summary summer could be slipping away.

-A new labor department report shows that an unexpected jump in jobless claims may be the death knell for the White House's recovery summer.
+A new Labor Department report shows that an unexpected jump in jobless claims may be the death knell for the White House's recovery summer.

 See, they can't even persuade us there's a recovery going on.

-So frustrated, we're holding out hope.
+We're holding out hope.

 We've just reached a two-month mark in the three-month summer of recovery.

-In the home stretch, and then they call it off.
+So we're now two-thirds recovered in the home stretch, and then they call it off.

 I guess it's a death knell.